Skip to product information

 7. Museum, Provenance and Exhibition History

-4. The background was originally a soft pink, but it has faded due to the instability of red lake pigments.
+2. The pink background has faded due to the instability of red lake pigment.

 9. Conclusion